GitHub-Traveler/leetcode/README.md

-# leetcode
+# Leetcode
 Leetcode practice repository.
+All solutions are written in C++.